Back

 MD, Manipal College of Medical Sciences

-Droopy eyelid, clinically called blepharoptosis or simply ptosis, is a condition where the upper eyelid sits lower than it should.
-The margin of the lid covers more of the iris than normal because the muscle that lifts it, the levator palpebrae, has weakened, stretched, or lost its nerve signal.
+A droopy eyelid, called blepharoptosis or just ptosis in the clinic, is when the upper eyelid sits lower than it should.
+The lid covers more of the iris than normal because the muscle that lifts it, the levator palpebrae, has weakened, stretched, or lost its nerve signal.

 This is not the same as hooded or droopy upper-lid skin.
-With hooded eyes, extra skin folds over a normally-positioned lid crease; with ptosis, the lid margin itself rides low.
-The two can occur together, but they are different problems with different repairs.
+With hooded eyes, extra skin folds over a crease that sits in its normal place.
+With ptosis, the lid margin itself rides low.
+The two can happen together, but they are different problems that need different repairs.

 Droopy eyelid hero on Female_Frontal_2, portrait plus single-eye zoom callout.